dev4press/demopress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DemoPress' panel.

 == Changelog ==
+= 2.0 (2024.08.20) =
+* New: tested with WordPress up to 6.6
+* New: tested with PHP up to 8.3
+* New: plugin system requirements
+* New: plugin interface aligned with the shared library
+* Edit: various small tweaks and changes to the interface
+* Edit: many tweaks and updates to the generators
+* Edit: Dev4Press Library 5.0.1
+* Del: removed a lot of the outdated styling
+* Del: removed several unused and outdated files
+* Fix: some assignment issues with Posts generator
+* Fix: woocommerce products had invalid discount meta value

 = 1.6.1 (2022.05.15) =
 * New: tested with the WordPress 6.0

 = 1.6 (2022.04.13) =
-* New: posts generators: support for the post status
+* New: posts generators: support for the post-status
-* New: bbpress generators: support for the post status
+* New: bbpress generators: support for the post-status

 = 1.5 (2021.10.07) =
 * New: generator: generate WooCommerce products